 I do not believe that objection carries the day.
-In addition to imposing numerous limitations on the ability of district courts to order injunctive relief with respect to prison conditions, the PLRA states that "[n]othing in this section shall be construed to ... repeal or detract from otherwise applicable limitations on the remedial powers of the courts." § 3626(a)(1)(C).
+In addition to imposing numerous limitations on the ability of district courts to order injunctive relief with respect to prison conditions, the PLRA states that "[n]othing in this section shall be construed to ... repeal or detract from otherwise applicable limitations on the remedial powers of the courts." §3626(a)(1)(C).
 The PLRA is therefore best understood as an attempt to constrain the discretion of courts issuing structural injunctions-not as a mandate for their use.
 For the reasons I have outlined, structural injunctions, especially prisoner-release orders, raise grave separation-of-powers concerns and veer significantly from the historical role and institutional capability of courts.
 It is appropriate to construe the PLRA so as to constrain courts from entering injunctive relief that would exceed that role and capability.

-The District Court's order that California release 46,000 prisoners extends "further1959\1959 than necessary to correct the violation of the Federal right of a particular plaintiff or plaintiffs" who have been denied needed medical care.
-18 U.S.C. § 3626(a)(1)(A).
-It is accordingly forbidden by the PLRA- besides defying all sound conception of the proper role of judges.
-Justice ALITO, with whom THE CHIEF JUSTICE joins, dissenting.
+The District Court's order that California release 46,000 prisoners extends "further than necessary to correct the violation of the Federal right of a particular plaintiff or plaintiffs" who have been denied needed medical care.
+18 U. S. C. §3626(a)(1)(A).
+It is accordingly forbidden by the PLRA-besides defying all sound conception of the proper role of judges.